Noah Ohio: Club career

 Born in the Netherlands, Ohio joined Manchester United in 2015 before joining Manchester City the following year.
 In June 2019, he agreed to join the youth academy of Bundesliga side RB Leipzig.
 In January 2021, Ohio joined Eredivisie side Vitesse on an 18-month loan deal.
 On 27 January 2021, he made his professional debut, coming on as a late substitute in a defeat against VVV-Venlo.

 On 14 July 2022, Ohio joined Standard Liège on a four-year contract.

 On 30 January 2024. he moved on loan to English cub Hull City.
 He made his debut for the club as a 74th-minute substitute for Anass Zaroury on 3 February in the home 1–0 win against Millwall.
 On his second appearance on 13 February, as a 67th-minute substitute for Zaroury he scored the winning goal in a 2–1 away match against Rotherham United.
 In July 2024, Ohio joined Eredivisie side Utrecht on a three-year deal.

+On 22 January 2026, Ohio was loan to Spanish club Real Valladolid until the end of the season.